top of page

 Lucinda is grateful beyond words (oh, who are we kidding, there are always words!) to have her work included in many fine literary journals and anthologies, including Burningword Literary Journal, the North Carolina Literary Review, storySouth, Susurrus, Trace Fossils Review, Cagibi, and Remington Review.

-She is a three-time Pushcart Prize nominee, a Best of the Net nominee, and recipient of Boulevard Magazine’s 2023 Emerging Poet Award.
+She is a four-time Pushcart Prize nominee, a Best of the Net nominee, and recipient of Boulevard Magazine’s 2023 Emerging Poet Award.
 She was named a North Carolina Poetry Society poet laureate award finalist in 2021 and 2022, a Randall Jarrell Poetry Competition finalist in 2021, and a Finishing Line Press New Women’s Voices Chapbook Series finalist in 2021.
 She lives, writes, and rambles among trees in the piney, red-clay Piedmont of North Carolina.